 - Offer towing services

 Get a Free Lawsuit Evaluation With Our Lawyers

 Unlike semi-trailers, you don’t need a CDL to drive a box truck.
-But, it’s imperative that you check the GVWR.
-You can do it by checking the label on the door jam and calculating front and rear axles.
+However, it’s imperative that you check the GVWR.
+You can do it by checking the label on the door jam and calculating both front and rear axles.
 If your truck is over 26,000 pounds, you’ll need to get a class B CDL.